 Scope

-The focus of this paper will be on GLMs used to create private passenger automobile and home insurance rating plans.
+The focus of this paper will be on GLMs used to create personal automobile and home insurance rating plans.

-The knowledge needed to review predictive models, and guidance in this paper regarding GLMs for personal automobile and home insurance may be transferrable when the review involves GLMs applied to other lines of business.
-Modeling depends on context, so the GLM reviewer has to be alert for data challenges and business applications that differ from the most familiar personal lines.
-For example, compared to personal lines, modeling for rates in commercial lines is more likely to encounter low volumes of historical data, dependence on advisory loss costs, unique large accounts with some large deductibles and products that build policies from numerous line-of-business and coverage building blocks.
+The legal and regulatory constraints (including state variations) are likely to be more evolved, and challenging, for personal automobile and home insurance.
+Through review of these personal lines, the knowledge needed to review predictive models, and guidance in this paper regarding GLMs may be transferrable when the review involves GLMs applied to other lines of business.
+Modeling depends on context, so the GLM reviewer has to be alert for data challenges and business applications that differ from the more familiar personal lines.
+For example, compared to personal lines, modeling rates in commercial lines is more likely to encounter low volumes of historical data, dependence on advisory loss costs, unique large accounts with large deductibles and package products that create policies from numerous line-of-business and coverage building blocks.
 Commercial lines commonly use individual risk modifications following experience, judgment, and/or expense considerations.
-A regulator may never see commercial excess and surplus lines filings.
-The legal and regulatory constraints (including state variations) are likely to be more evolved, and challenging, in personal lines.
+A regulator may never see how models impact commercial excess and surplus lines filings.
+Also, the legal and regulatory constraints (including state variations) are likely to be more prevalent, and challenging in personal lines, which is the basis of this paper’s guidance.
 A GLM rate model for personal lines in 2019 is either an update or a late-adopter's defensive tactic.
-Adopting GLM for commercial lines has a shorter history.
+Adopting a GLM for commercial lines rating plans has a shorter history and thus is less familiar to many regulators.

 Guidance offered here might be useful (with deeper adaptations) when starting to review different types of predictive models.
 If the model is not a GLM, some listed items might not apply.
 Not all predictive models generate p-values or F tests.
 Depending on the model type, other considerations might be important.
 When transferring guidance to other lines of business and other types of model, unique considerations may arise depending on the context in which a predictive model is proposed to be deployed, the uses to which it is proposed to be put, and the potential consequences for the insurer, its customers and its competitors.
 This paper does not delve into these possible considerations but regulators should be prepared to address them as they arise.